lizygeogy/docs/docs/Accounttakeover.md

 # Dashboards

 DataTorrent Dashboards and Widgets are UI tools that allow you to visualize historical and real-time application data.
+For more details to create and view dashboards refer to [dtdashboard](dtdashboard.md).

 Packaged dashboards are the set of following dashboards in which various visualizations are built.
-Also refer to&lt;superset&gt;
+Also refer [OAS Dashboards](oas_dashboards.md)

 For example,

 - Real-time Account Take-over Fraud Prevention Analysis
 - Real-time Account Take-over Fraud Operations

-&lt;Require Images of Dashboards&gt;
-Rendered